luis-lunapa/ninja-portfolio/NinjaKit/README.md

 - I'm using MVVM architecure and everithing is protocol oriented, so I can easily change the implementations and get an excellent level of testability.

+- Some implementations are only for demostration purposes when indicated inside the code.

 ## Architecture overview:

 ![Simple Architecture Diagram](.readme/ninjakit_arch.png)